mathiasbynens/emoji-regex/README.md

 _emoji-regex_ offers a regular expression to match all emoji symbols (including textual representations of emoji) as per the Unicode Standard.

-This repository contains a script that generates this regular expression based on [the data from Unicode v13](https://github.com/mathiasbynens/unicode-13.0.0).
+This repository contains a script that generates this regular expression based on [Unicode data](https://github.com/node-unicode/node-unicode-data).
 Because of this, the regular expression can easily be updated whenever new emoji are added to the Unicode standard.

 ## Installation